-Musk tweeted Saturday that he would let Twitter users decide if he should sell 10% of the 170.5 million shares he holds in Tesla (TSLA).
-The Twitterverse verdict: 58% of more than 3.5 million voters had said “yes” when the poll closed on Sunday.
+Elon Musk tweeted Saturday that he would let Twitter users decide if he should sell 10% of the 170.5 million shares he holds in Tesla (TSLA), and 58% of the more than 3.5 million voters said “yes.”

-“Much is made lately of unrealized gains being a means of tax avoidance, so I propose selling 10% of my Tesla stock.
-Do you support this?” the Tesla CEO posted.
+Musk, the company’s founder and CEO posted the poll Saturday afternoon which said, “Much is made lately of unrealized gains being a means of tax avoidance, so I propose selling 10% of my Tesla stock.
+Do you support this?”

-He added that he would follow the poll’s result whichever way it went, but has not yet announced what, if anything, he will do next.
+He added he will follow the poll’s result whichever way it goes, but has not yet announced what, if anything, he will do next.

 He has owned 80% of those 170.5 million Tesla shares since the company’s initial public offering in 2010.
-In addition, he has the option to buy another 73.5 million shares.
+In addition to the shares he owns currently, he has the option to buy another 73.5 million shares.
 It’s not clear if those shares would be counted in his holdings if the Twitterverse convinces him to sell 10% of his stake in the company.

 “Note, I do not take a cash salary or bonus from anywhere.
 I only have stock, thus the only way for me to pay taxes personally is to sell stock,” Musk tweeted on Saturday.